martinjrobins/diffsol/README.md

 [nalgebra](https://nalgebra.org) crate, or you can implement your own types by implementing the various vector and matrix traits in diffsol.

-**Note**: This library is still in the early stages of development and is not ready for production use.
-The API is likely to change in the future.

 ## Features

 Currently only one solver is implemented, the Backward Differentiation Formula